jueyang/know-your-tools/0-setup.md

 ## Command Line Interface

-Believe it or not, we've been using the CLI for a bit. _How did we install and configure all the stuff above?_
+Q: _How did we install and configure all the stuff above?_
+A: Command Line.

 Before there was click/double click/drag, there was the Command Line.